 PERCENT LOW BIRTHWEIGHT - The percentage of all live births weighing less than 2500 grams.

-PERCENT POISONING PREVALENCE - The percentage of children under six years old poisoned by lead (that is, with a blood lead level over 5mcg/dL) in a given area and period of time.
+PERCENT POISONED (LEAD) - The percentage of children under six years old poisoned by lead (that is, with a blood lead level over 5 µg/dL) in a given area and period of time.

 PERCENT PREMATURE - The percentage of all live births born before 37 weeks gestation.

-PERCENT SINGLETON LOW BIRTHWEIGHT - The percentage of all live births weighing less than 2500 grams that were born individually (that is, not twins, triplets, etc.).
+PERCENT OF LIVE TERM SINGLETON BIRTHS WITH LOW BIRTHWEIGHT - The percentage of all live births weighing less than 2500 grams that were born individually (that is, not twins, triplets, etc.).

-PERCENT SINGLETON PREMATURE - The percentage of all live births born before 37 weeks gestation that were born individually (that is, not as twins, triplets, etc.).
+PERCENT OF LIVE SINGLETON BIRTHS BORN PREMATURE - The percentage of all live births born before 37 weeks gestation that were born individually (that is, not as twins, triplets, etc.).

 PERCENTILE - A way to group data points on a similar scale.
-To create a percentile, the whole group of data points is divided into 100 smaller categories of equal size.
-For example, if there are 200 data points each category will have 2 data points in it.
 Percentiles give information about where data points sit compared to others.
 For example if a data point is at the 95th percentile we know that 95% of all data points are below it and that the remaining 5% are above it.

 PERINATAL PERIOD – The perinatal period starts when the fetus has completed 28 weeks of gestation and ends seven full days after birth.